Bangers and Mash (Plant Based)

 Once everything is ready, make your bowls (potatoes topped with bangers and peas and then gravy).

 These Bangers and Mash were made on a 37 foot Tollycraft (1978 Sedan) using a MagicChef Propane Stove and Instant Pot 7-in-1 Electric Pressure Cooker - 6 Qt.
-See other boat tested recipes.
+See other boat tested and tasted recipes.